-The short answer is, you don’t have much choice these days although if determined it’s possible to find one with a hot water valve.
-However, the majority of people are probably fine with a cold fill washing machine, especially in the UK where many houses have gravity fed hot water cylinders, and if you read this article you will see that you may find little or no benefit from having a hot valve anyway.
+The majority of people are probably fine with a cold fill washing machine.
+Especially in the UK where many houses have gravity fed hot water cylinders.
+This article will explain how you may find little or no benefit from having a hot valve anyway.

 Why have they removed the hot water valve?

-They say they did it for us – but I’ve always suspected that the main reason hot water valves in washing machines disappeared was because it suits the manufacturers.
-It clearly saves a reasonable amount on production costs which have been under constant pressure for many years.
+They say they did it for us.
+I can’t help suspecting that it suits the manufacturers though.
+It clearly saves a reasonable amount on manufacturing costs, which have been under constant pressure for many years.
 Removing the hot valve reduces manufacturing costs by saving money on the following –

 - Hot fill hose